 Where can I learn more?
 Extra Resources

 Here are several super useful forum threads to check out.
 You’ll find lots of personal experiences of other golf simulator owners.
-There are also several very active members of the forums and social media groups, some of which are involved in production of some of these balls, stickers and decals.
+There are also several very active members of the forums and social media groups, some of which are involved in the production of some of these balls, stickers, and decals.

 I find the Facebook group ‘Golf Simulator/Launch Monitor/Video/Emerging Technologies Discussion Group’ very useful.
 There are fairly frequent posts on the issue of Uneekor golf balls.
 There are some very active members in the community and some of them do testing on these balls, as well as a range of other golf simulator products.

-I would advise joining the group to learn lots more golf simulator related knowledge!
+I would advise joining the group to learn lots more golf simulator-related knowledge!
 Search within the group for Uneekor balls and you’ll find lots more information.

 Golf Simulator Forums